CumulusNetworks/ansible_snippets/basic_ansible/README.md

 ## Overview

 This repo contains some examples of how to deploy configurations and automation to virtual infrastructure.
+This demonstration is part of the ["Agile Network Deployment" webinar](http://go.cumulusnetworks.com/wbr-agile-deployment)

 ## Virtualizing a Network with Cumulus VX